InvoiceShelf/docs/docs/guide/taxes.md

 A Compound Tax, also known as a Stacked Tax, is a tax that is calculated on top of one or more Simple taxes.

-You can select whether a Tax is supposed to be calculated as Simple tax or Compound tax when adding a new Tax Type on crater.
+You can select whether a Tax is supposed to be calculated as Simple tax or Compound tax when adding a new Tax Type on InvoiceShelf.

 ##### Example: